bbauska/W3Cx-4of5-thru-May-2024/README.md

 <img src="./images/image038.jpeg" style="width:5in;height:2.28152in"
 alt="SImple chapter menu in plain text" />

-<h4> This example used only standard plain text content for the cues:
+<h4> This example used only standard plain text content for the cues:</h4>

 ```
 1. WEBVTT